Our Welding Program

 Welcome to the Welding Program at the New England School of Metalwork!
 Our goal is to provide students with the skills and knowledge required to consistently produce high quality welds.
 Approximately 10% of each course is spent in the classroom learning the technical aspects of welding.
 Classroom topics include welding safety, electrode classification, weld metal transfers, process technique, shielding gases, and basic troubleshooting.
 Most of each program is devoted to hands on training in the welding booths.
 Here students learn how to strike and maintain an arc that results in a correctly sized and placed weld bead.

-The twelve week 360 hour welding and ten week 300 hour pipe welding programs are designed for those students who wish to enter the trade in the shortest period of time.
+The twelve week 360 hour welding and twelve week 360 hour pipe welding programs are designed for those students who wish to enter the trade in the shortest period of time.
 Many of the graduates of these programs have found employment in the construction and fabrication fields.
 Both programs have prerequisites for enrollment.
+Courses run for 12 weeks, 9 am to 3:30 pm daily.
 The required safety equipment and registration fees are included in the cost of both programs.

 The eight hour Day clinics in GMAW/Mig and GTAW/Tig are “crash course” workshops for both beginner and experienced welders alike.
 The clinics allow new students the opportunity to gain a basic understanding of welding and attain new skills in a short period of time.
 Both clinics are ideal for experienced welders who wish to try some new process or perfect a specific welding application.
 The school provides all of the safety equipment required for the day.